bar chart or graphs and their uses

 features of a bar chart

 The major characteristic of the bar chart is that the body of the bars must not touch each other.
 There must be a space or gap between one bar and another.
-Bar may be arranged vertically or horizontally.
+The bar may be arranged vertically or horizontally.

 Types of bar chart or bar graph